thakur-nandan/compute-canada/README.md

 ---

-## Build everything from scratch using anaconda
+## Building everything from scratch using anaconda

 This section will introduce how to set enviroment from scratch without depending on **ComputeCanada(CC)**: